oddluck/limnoria-plugins/README.md

 Pro Tip: Observe the logs when loading the plugin and afterwards to see if there are any errors.

+## On-Demand Titles
+You can retrieve titles on demand using the `t` command.
+If something goes wrong, `onDemandTitleError` will be sent instead of the link title.

 ## Available Options

 ### Default handler